tbidne/stackage-parse/README.md

 ## Pkgs

 **Description:** Lists all packages in a given snapshot.
-Obviously the package list is extremely long, so the examples here are truncated.
+The package list is extremely long, so the examples here are truncated.

 **Usage:**